ricardoyanez/grazing/README.md

 ## RKSUITE - a suite of Runde-Kutta codes

 [RKSUITE](https://netlib.sandia.gov/ode/rksuite/) is a suite of Runde-Kutta codes that is available free of charge to the scientific community.
 It has no discernable license.
 The Makefile will download the suite from the forementioned site and compile it for use with GRAZING.
-If any changes are needed, they will be distributed as a patch (`rksuite.f.patch`).
+If any changes are needed, they will be distributed as a patch.

 ## QUADPACK - numerical integration